fenago/ml-workshop/lab_guides/Lab_4.md

-Note

-\*Publisher\'s Note: Gender and race would have impacted the earning potential of an individual at the date this study was conducted.
-However, for the purpose of this lab, we have decided to exclude these categories from our exercises and activities.

-We recognize that due to biases and discriminatory practices, it is impossible to separate issues such as gender, race, and educational and vocational opportunities.
-The removal of certain features from our dataset in the pre-processing stage of these exercises is not intended to ignore the issues, nor the valuable work undertaken by organizations and individuals working in the civil rights sphere.

-We strongly recommend that you consider the sociopolitical impacts of data and the way it is used, and also consider how past prejudices can be perpetuated by using historical data to introduce bias into new algorithms.

 From the preceding table, it is possible to conclude the following:

 -   Five features are not relevant to the study: `fnlwgt`,